aidenchia-taiger/char-recognizer/README.md

 6. Output is concatenated together and post-processed by a language model (not done yet)
 7. All predictions are written to a standard HOCR file format

+Model is written in Keras.
 Please refer to the Confluence [page](https://taiger.atlassian.net/wiki/spaces/NLP/pages/693600765/Word+Recognition+with+Explicit+Character+Segmentation?atlOrigin=eyJpIjoiOTA1YWFmOGUxNDQ4NDk5ZThkZTJlMWUzNTdhNjZlYjYiLCJwIjoiYyJ9) for full explanation.

 ## Environment
 - Ubuntu 16.04